 The Board leads the strategic direction and long-term objectives and success of the Group through effective oversight and review, setting the Group's strategic aims and monitoring the performance of the Group and its risk management controls.
 A number of key decisions and matters are reserved for the Board's approval and are not delegated to management, these include matters related to Group business and commercial strategy; significant investment proposals; maintaining an overview and control of the Group's operating and financial performance; monitoring the Group's overall system of internal controls and risk management and governance and compliance.
-These are detailed in the Schedule of Matters reserved for the Board (PDF 0.2Mb).
+These are detailed in the Schedule of Matters reserved for the Board.

 Who is on our Board of Directors?

 In the Board's view, all of the current Non-Executive Directors are independent and represent a strong source of advice and judgement.
-In accordance with the Code at least half the Board, excluding the Chairman, are independent Non-Executive Directors.
+In accordance with the Code at least half the Board, excluding the Chair, are independent Non-Executive Directors.

 View further details PDF 0.12MB

 The Board delegates certain responsibilities to its Committees, namely the Audit Committee, Responsible Business Committee, Nomination Committee and Remuneration Committee, to assist it in carrying out its functions: Our Committees